Joystream/joystream/distributor-node/docs/node/index.md

 As soon as any storage node confirms the availability of the object, the `availabilityCheckQueue` is temporarily stopped and `GET /files/{objectId}` request is made to fetch the full data from the selected provider.
 Because the distributor node uses `Connection: keep-alive` headers when sending requests to storage nodes, there's no need to re-establish a TCP connection at this point, which can save a considerable amount of time.
 If other storage providers confirm the availability of the object during this time, other `GET` requests will be added to `objectDownloadQueue` (which uses a concurrency of 1), allowing the distributor node to instantly try a different provider in case the first `GET` request fails.
 The process continues until a storage node that responds with `HTTP 200` to a `GET` request is found.

 Once some storage node responds with `HTTP 200` and starts streaming the data, all other requests related to that data object are stopped and the distributor node begins to write the data into its filesystem.
-Any errors at this point (unexpected data size, stream errors) will mean that the fetching process has failed, causing the data object and any related state to be dropped and the whole process of fetching the object to potentially be repeated upon another request.
+Any errors at this point (unexpected data size, stream errors) will mean that the fetching process has failed, causing the data object and any related state to be dropped and the whole process of fetching the object to potentially be re-tried upon another request.

 <a name="metadata"></a>